kavonrtep/TideCluster/README.md

 ## Installation

 TideCluster is available on Anaconda repository.
 To install TideCluster run we recommend to install it using [Mamba](https://github.com/mamba-org/mamba) an extremely fast replacement for the Conda package manager

-In case you do not have Mamba installed, you can install it using conda to you base environment:
+In case you do not have Mamba installed, you can install it using conda to your base
+environment:

 ```bash
 conda install -n base -c conda-forge mamba